 “The first rule of Fight Club is: you do not talk about Fight Club.
 The second rule of Fight Club is: you DO NOT talk about Fight Club!”

 Attendees at the MVP Summit are under a strict non-disclosure agreement with regards to the materials they will be shown during the sessions.
 The NDA we sign covers us at all times throughout the year; not just the Summit.
-And you may not know it, but people are asked to leave the MVP program periodically for violating their NDA.
+You may not know it but people are asked to leave the MVP program periodically for violating their NDA.
 Wait…I wonder if I just violated my NDA by telling you about how others have violated their NDA?
 Oh, the irony.

 The bottom line here is that we are asked to provide feedback on features and products that have not gone to market yet.
 Discussing these items is not really an option for those that wish the remain in the program.

 “You wake up at Seatac, SFO, LAX.
 You wake up at O’Hare, Dallas-Fort Worth, BWI.
 Pacific, mountain, central.
 Lose an hour, gain an hour.
 This is your life, and it’s ending one minute at a time.
 You wake up at Air Harbor International.
 If you wake up at a different time, in a different place, could you wake up as a different person?“